Chanel No. 22: Notes

 Chanel No. 22 is classified as a floral-aldehyde with notes of white flowers, including roses, jasmine, tuberoses.
 Its top note is aldehyde with middle notes of jasmine, tuberose, ylang-ylang, and rose.
 Base notes include vetiver, vanilla, and incense.
 It has been called an old-fashioned floral and is said to have hints of lilac.
 Scent reviewer Chandler Burr said that "22 can be tough to appreciate immediately."

 Modern Scent

 The Wertheimer family still runs the Chanel perfume business.

 Jacques Polge, the modern Chanel perfumer, released a collection called Les Exclusifs in February 2007.
 This included Chanel No. 22.
 The 200-milliliter spray bottle of the scent was sold exclusively in Chanel boutiques and at Bergdorf Goodman with a price of US$175.
-The modern interpretation is said to have placed less emphasis on the incense bottom note.

 A "voile" - a lighter, alcohol-free version – of the scent was introduced in 1996.